Shopify vs. WooCommerce: Which shop is better?

 4. You need a POS system

 Shopify POS is one of the best point-of-sale systems on the market.
-If you also sell in physical stores, Shopify is ideal.
+If you also sell in a physical store, Shopify is ideal.

-The app ecosystem for dropshipping (DSers, Spocket, CJ Dropshipping) is best developed on Shopify.
+Shopify has the most developed app ecosystem for dropshipping (DSers, Spocket, CJ Dropshipping).

 6. Your budget is €50–200/month

-In this range, Shopify gives you a solid complete package without hidden costs.
+In this area, Shopify offers a solid overall package with no hidden costs.
 The monthly fees are predictable.

 7. You plan to sell internationally

-Shopify Markets makes internationalization simple: multi-currency, local domains, and automatic tax calculation.
+Shopify Markets makes internationalization easy: multi-currency, local domains and automatic tax calculation.

 We recommend WooCommerce in these cases: